abbyazari/abbyazari.github.io/_pages/join.md

 ### Undergraduate Students

-#### Summer 2025
+  **Summer 2025**

   I am recruiting an U of A undergraduate student for a paid summer research opportunity.
 Please see [here](https://docs.google.com/document/d/1EseFZvCz8so8lhnpBwoIOo2hUSiEpkoMgfzbbPfqOPI) for more information and how to apply (U of A login required).
 Due March 24th.

-#### Academic Year 2025 to 2026
+  **Academic Year 25-26**

   I host an academic year long for credit research position for U of A physics undergraduate (incl. engphys, geophys) students through PHYS 399/499.
 Interested candidates should email aazari+phys99 @ ualberta . ca with the subject line YourLastName_Phys99_App (e.g. Tremblay_Phys99_App, Ng_Phys99_App etc) and:
   - a short (<1 page) description of what you are interested in researching related to ARG and your qualifications
   - your CV or résumé
   - a copy of your unofficial transcripts